swccgpc/swccg-vkit/README.md

 ## Where are the Images?
-The images are currently all stored in Amazon S3 here: https://res.starwarsccg.org/vkit/cards/standard.
-The list of all of the images are in "allCards.json".
-Don't worry, you don't need to update tha file manually.
-Once we add new cards to that "cards/standard" folder, we simply need to re-generate that JSON file automatically.
-See instructions below
+* The source of truth for all images is in the [swccg-vkit-images](https://github.com/swccgpc/swccg-vkit-images) git repo.
+* Images are uploaded by a GitHub action to the `res.starwarsccg.org` S3 Bucket.
+* `allCards.json` is generated from a listing of the images stored in the `res.starwarsccg.org` S3 Bucket.

 ## Generating the json file